Yoga poses can be a great way to help kids calm down, but where do you start?

 Before we get into some great tips for calming down, here are some awesome things to do before your kiddo gets upset.
 Try these to prevent big emotions from overwhelming your little ones (and yourself)!

-4. Talk to them!
+- Talk to them!
 Let your kiddos know you are there for them and will listen.
-Even if you don’t agree, this will show your kiddos that they won’t be judged and builds healthy communication skills.
+Even if you don’t agree with their outburst, this will show your kiddos that they won’t be judged and builds healthy communication skills.

 Managing stress and other big emotions is an important process.
 Learning how to do this as a kid will help in managing stress for the rest of their lives.